drshahizan/special-topic-data-engineering/project/proposal/Rivertion/Proposal_Rivertion.md

 ## 🛑 Risks and Limitations:

-Even though analyzing medical images for disease diagnosis gives a lot of advantages both to doctors and patients, this process also poses several risks and limitations that should be considered.
+Even though analyzing playground images for inspection and maintenance gives a lot of advantages to children and parents, this process also poses several risks and limitations that should be considered.
 Below are points for technical, financial and legal risks:

 <ol>
 	<li> Technical Risks: </li>